 The basis of these questions can be a legal framework, for example the traffic and environmental studies for zoning plans, the Environment Act, or the drafting of EU noise maps.
 But also to substantiate a vision on how a city should look like in the future, insight in mobility and traffic flows is needed.

-How does a traffic model work? (video in Dutch)
+What's the purpose of a traffic model? (video in Dutch)

 From traditional to state-of-the-art traffic models